 Using the Time We’ve Got to Talk Timelines

-In a weird way, timelines are basically another version of maps.
+Weirdly, timelines are another version of maps.
 They both are stories to tell depending on the map you use.
 There is a takeaway from the information you are digesting.
 It is filled with data for you to learn from.
 At Xentity, we love data.
 Some people like raindrops on roses.
 Some like whiskers on kittens.
 Putting data to valuable use as part of the story is our favorite thing.
 We will take any opportunity to find ways to leverage data in any form it comes in to support progress.

 Now that we understand what they are, we can start talking about their history.